Petit Palais: Pavilions

 The exterior of the pavilions are embellished with arched windows from the side around to the rear façades.
 These grand windows provide side lighting for the outer three galleries of the interior museum.

 Decoration

 The exterior of the Petit Palais was embellished with many contemporary sculptures.
-Several famous sculptors at the time, such as Convers, Desvergens, Fagel, Ferrary, Hugues, Injalbert and Peynot, worked on the exterior decoration of the building.
+Several famous sculptors at the time, such as Louis Convers, Charles Desvergnes, Léon Fagel, Desiré Maurice Ferrary, Jean-Baptiste Hugues, Jean Antoine Injalbert and Émile Peynot, worked on the exterior decoration of the building.

 Interior

 Courtyard

 The trapezoidal shape of the Petit Palace forms an open area at the centre of the building.
 This enclosed area creates a semicircular, peristyled courtyard.
 The architecture of the courtyard incorporated many different architectural elements.
-The elegant courtyard is considered Beaux Arts style because of the "symmetrical composition" and "rich decoration in high relief".
+The elegant courtyard is considered Beaux-Arts style because of the "symmetrical composition" and "rich decoration in high relief".
 Coupled columns made of pink Vosges granite and gilt-bronze encircle the courtyard and bordering covered gallery.
 Although the courtyard is in the central part of the Petit Palais, one of the main structures of the Exhibition, its purpose was to provide visitors with a relaxing space apart from the busy Exposition.